 I’ve been hanging out with a couple of management teams recently who are (slowly!) coming around to the point of view that HR is crucial, too.
 They see it as a strategic issue.
 You need good people to achieve your organizational goals, and HR makes that possible.
 It’s no longer just about administrative issues like payroll and legal aspects.
 It is about selection, training, and other forms of development.

-It was refreshing to see someone looking at how to make something that is such a large part of our lives pleasurable.
+It was refreshing to see someone looking for ways to make something that is such a large part of our lives pleasurable.